chimezie/generative_redfoot/README.md

 in a [Wordloom](https://github.com/OoriData/OgbujiPT/wiki/Word-Loom%3A-Format-%26-tools-for-managing-natural-language-for-AI-LLMs)
 library, providing a clean separation of concerns between prompt language management, prompt construction, and LLM workflow management and orchestration.
 The keys in the YAML file in black use the PDL language.
-Those in red are generative_redfoot extensions shown in order of appearance: (mlx) prefix caching, COT few-shot loading, reading from a wordloom file, using Google's [__google/gemma-7b-aps-it__](https://huggingface.co/google/gemma-7b-aps-it) model to perform ["abstractive proposition segmentation"](https://arxiv.org/abs/2406.19803) from LLM output, etc.:
+Those in red are generative_redfoot extensions shown in order of appearance: (MLX) prefix caching, COT few-shot loading, reading from a wordloom file, using Google's [__google/gemma-7b-aps-it__](https://huggingface.co/google/gemma-7b-aps-it) model to perform ["abstractive proposition segmentation"](https://arxiv.org/abs/2406.19803) from LLM output, etc.: